NYPL/lsp_workflows/workflows/add_scsb_location.md

 Follow instructions on [nypl-core](https://github.com/NYPL/nypl-core) for testing, reviewing, tagging, and publishing your changes.

+Note that, when adding or updating ReCAP stop codes and customer codes, ReCAP staff need to make changes to SCSB and LAS.
+When adding stop codes, HD staff also need to make changes to HD LAS.
+See [this doc for specifics](https://newyorkpubliclibrary.atlassian.net/wiki/spaces/DIGTL/pages/153258749/SCSB+Environments+and+Documentation#SCSBEnvironmentsandDocumentation-AddingDeliveryLocationsasCustomerCodestoSCSB).

 ### To test changes to NYPL-Core

 To test a location change ahead of it going live: